VaibhavPithadiya/micro-ops-hub/docs/architecture.md

-# 🏗️ System Architecture — DevOps Microservices Project
+# 🏗️ System Architecture — MicroOps Hub

 This document describes the high-level architecture of the microservices-based system.